Tag Archives: projects

 Problems With Roofing:

 Another common issue in older homes is roofing problems.
 This is because roofs are constantly exposed to the elements and they can start to deteriorate over time.
-Be sure to have a professional inspect the home’s roof before making a purchase.
 Common roofing problems include missing or damaged shingles, leaks, holes, and sagging.
 If not adequately addressed, these problems can seriously damage your home and be expensive to fix.
+Be sure to have a professional team like Roof Doctor (or a similar company in your local area) inspect the home’s roof before making a purchase.

 Poor Insulation and Drafty Windows: